SAP-samples/teched2025-DT160/README.md

-# Session ID - Session Title
+# DT160 - Extend Joule with custom skills and custom agents for SAP Cloud ERP

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called **DT160 - Extend Joule with custom skills and custom agents for SAP Cloud ERP**.
+Get maximum value from the Joule copilot in SAP Cloud ERP by extending it with custom-built skills and intelligent agents that can plan, act, and execute tasks.
+Explore tools and techniques to make Joule smarter and faster while enhancing user productivity or automating complex workflows.

 ## Overview